Aspie96/blog/content/posts/freedom_of_expression.md

 The current level of freedom of expression is not sufficient and, while some of the much-needed progress lies in the context of politics and of the law, most of it is cultural and societal.
 Free software controlled by users may be part of what's needed, but it would be unwise to treat as a technical problem that which mostly isn't.

 There are multiple reasons for my highly permissive stance on freedom of expression.

+Freedom of expression is a necessary cornerstone of a healthy democracy.
+If the people are to make collective decisions, they ought to be able to openly discuss and challenge ideas.
+If enough people dislike a certain ideology, that of censoring it might become a nearly ubiquitous desire.
+However, democracy should empower all individuals, not just the majority.
+If the majority doesn't feel it can trust itself not to be convinced by ideas so clearly wrong that censoring them seems reasonable, and to reach reasonable conclusions in the future, then it most certainly cannot, in that moment and scope, trust itself to exercise censorship.
+Weakening freedom of expressions doesn't only affect those alive in that moment who have disagreeable ideas, it also deteriorates democracy for future generations.
+Therefore the right to express oneself should supersede others' will to suppress expression.

 It must be noted that limiting someone's freedom of speech is the same as limiting everybody else's ability to listen to them.
 To tape one's mouth is to plug another's ears.